-1.4 Role and obligations of the PDs
+1.3 Role and obligations of the PDs

-PDs are expected to play an active role in the G-Sec market, both in its primary and secondary market segments.
-A PD is required to have a standing arrangement with RBI based on the execution of an undertaking (Annex I) and the authorization letter issued by RBI every three years.
+PDs are expected to play an active role in the G-Sec market, both in its primary and secondary market segments through various obligations like participating in Primary auction, market making in G-Sec, predominance of investment in G-Sec, achieving minimum secondary market turnover ratio, maintaining efficient internal control system for fair conduct of business etc. A PD is required to have a standing arrangement with RBI based on the execution of an undertaking (Annex I) and the authorization letter issued by RBI every three years.
 Undertaking will be based on passing of a fresh Board resolution by the PD every three years.
-The major roles and obligations of PDs are as below: